 This section walks the designer through the steps necessary to select the external components to build a fully functional power supply.
 As with any DC-DC converter numerous trade-offs are possible to optimize the design for efficiency, size, or performance.
 These will be taken into account and highlighted throughout this discussion.
 To facilitate component selection discussions the circuit shown in Figure 30 below may be used as a reference.
-Unless otherwise indicated all formulas assume units of Amps (A) for current, Farads (F) for capacitance, Henries (H) for inductance and Volts (V) for voltage.
+Unless otherwise indicated all formulas assume units of amps (A) for current, farads (F) for capacitance, henries (H) for inductance and volts (V) for voltages.